 Somewhere along the line, my thoughts shifted from reading to writing.
 A long conversation with my high school friend Dustan probably inspired me.
 In my late twenties, a story began to form that would take 20+ years to complete, a story I am ready to share with the world.

 I’ve had incredible support, from my beautiful wife Sonya to my amazing kids, Chris and McKenna.
 All my friends and family (you all know who you are, but if you need to be called out, let me know).
 I am forever grateful for their steady praise, honest feedback, harsh criticism, and above all, endless encouragement.
 Any success I have as a writer will always be erected upon the foundation of their enthusiasm.
+To learn more about my journey, please read my blog.

 The newest member of the pack.
 This young guy was found abandoned on the side of the freeway, just north of San Antonio.
 We took him in temporarily until a fitting home could be located.
 Then he became our foster fail.
 Captain is my wingman.
 He accompanies me to Home Depot or Lowes, even though neither of us knows what we are going to buy.
 He’s a perfect hiking companion, forever willing to take on the next adventure.